 Sheryl L. Loesch

 A native of Pittsburgh, PA, Sheryl has lived in Florida most of her adult life.
-She enjoys traveling, riding bikes, weight training, and outdoor photography.
+She enjoys traveling, bike riding, and outdoor photography